jdoleary/Spellmasons/docs/TasksCurrent.md

         - push predicted taht a lobber would fall in lava and die but it didn't
             - that same lobber when resurrected just crawled over lava so it must've been inside but just didn't take the damage
 ## Tasks
-- Docs for deploying update to standalone server
 - fix hotkey for jprompt
 - key 'z' is used both to hide hud AND to have camera follow player
-- multiplayer bug: Player robe colors are not synced
-    - this is because if first player leaves and rejoins, the clients array is now rearranged and they might switch robes
 - Brad feedback 2022-08-04
     - freeze should shield damage?
         - if frozen unit takes damage it restarts animation